PhilippeSigaud/D-templates-tutorial/D-templates-tutorial.md

 ### Constraints Usage

-Constraints come from the same idea than C++0x `concept`{.d}, er..., concept, although simpler to define, understand and, as shown by D, implement.
+Constraints come from the same idea as C++0x `concept`{.d}, er..., concept, although simpler to define, understand and, as shown by D, implement.
 The idea is to define a set of conditions a type must respect to be a representative of a `concept', and check for it before instantiating.

 Have a look at constraints poster-child: _ranges_.[^rangetutorial] They were rapidly described in section [flatten](#example-flattening-arrays-and-ranges).